 Historically, the Savannah River Basin supported seven diadromous species: American shad, blueback herring, hickory shad, American eel, striped bass, Atlantic sturgeon, and shortnose sturgeon.
 All seven species are known to occur downstream of the NSBLD presently, which is currently the most downstream dam on the Savannah River.
 There are six dams on the Savannah River, of which only the first dam, the NSBLD at RM 187, approximately 21 RMs downstream of the Stevens Creek Project, has an upstream fish passage system using its navigation lock.
 However, due to concerns about structural integrity, the lock has not been operated for fish passage since May 2014.
 The Augusta Project, which is approximately 19 RMs upstream of the NSBLD and 1 mile downstream of the Stevens Creek Dam, does not currently have fish passage, nor do the three USACE dams upstream of the Stevens Creek Project.
 Striped bass and blueback herring occur throughout the USACE reservoirs due to stocking efforts to establish a game fishery.
 Atlantic and shortnose sturgeon are listed as endangered species under the ESA.
 Shortnose sturgeon were listed in 1967 and Atlantic sturgeon were listed in 2012 (Federal Register 2012).
-Atlantic sturgeon and shortnose sturgeon historically migrated throughout the Savannah River to reach spawning or rearing grounds at the Augusta Shoals, located between the NSBLD and the Augusta Project.
+The Augusta Shoals, located between the NSBLD and the Augusta Project, were historically available to sturgeons and represents an estimated 90-95 percent of the high-quality sturgeon habitat in the Savannah River (Duncan et al. 2003, Marcy et al. 2005, USFWS 2003, Wrona et al. 2007).
 Shortnose sturgeon swim up large coastal rivers to spawn, then return to the lower river or estuary for the rest of the year, only occasionally venturing into the Atlantic Ocean.
 In the southern portion of their range, shortnose sturgeon inhabit freshwater during the late spring and summer, migrating to estuarine areas during the fall and winter.
 Spawning in Georgia for shortnose sturgeon begins in February when water temperatures exceed 48°F, and post-spawning migrations downriver begin in March (GADNR 2023).
 Spawning in Georgia for Atlantic sturgeon occurs during the fall.
 However, a spring migration has been noted for Atlantic sturgeon in which some individuals stage in the upper portions of the river in the spring and summer before migrating to suspected spawning habitat during the fall (Ingram and Peterson 2016).
+Recently, NMFS released a Draft Biological Opinion for the Augusta Project (NMFS 2023) pertaining to existing conditions, flows, the proposed vertical slot fishway, and its potential effect on Atlantic and shortnose sturgeon.
+Currently, the passage of sturgeons above the Augusta Project is not recommended (NMFS 2023).

-Major river channel modifications near the City of Savannah for shipping and commerce have occurred since colonial times.
-These activities have altered salinity, decreased DO at depth, increased flushing rates in the lower estuary, and reduced freshwater tidal wetlands, all of which have adversely affected migratory fish species and their habitats (SCNDR and GADNR 2014).
+Major river channel modifications near the city of Savannah for shipping and commerce have occurred since colonial times.
+These activities have altered salinity, decreased DO at depth, increased flushing rates in the lower estuary, and reduced freshwater tidal wetlands, all of which have adversely affected migratory fish species and their habitats (SCDNR and GADNR 2014).
 The USACE recently completed the Savannah Harbor Expansion Project (SHEP) to deepen the 18.5-mile outer harbor to 49 feet at mean low water and the Savannah River channel (i.e., inner harbor) to 47 feet (USACE 2022).
 As mitigation for the SHEP, the USACE is currently required to provide sturgeon passage at the NSBLD (USACE 2022).
 Design of fish passage at the NSBLD is ongoing and construction has not been initiated.